 Many spend too much time on social media.
 Just think about it – How much time do you spend on Facebook, Twitter, Pinterest, Instagram, and countless others each day?

 This could be time better spent working or with friends and family members.

 The average person spends around 35 hours a week watching TV.

-Just think about how much time could be spent on other tasks in a person’s life if TV were eliminated completely or even just cut in half!
+Just think about how much time could be spent on other tasks in a person’s life if the TV were eliminated entirely or even just cut in half!

 There are many tasks you could hire help for including:

 - Errands such as grocery shopping, dry cleaning, etc.

 7. Everything doesn’t need to be perfect.

 If you find that you are wasting a lot of time o perfecting every little task you complete, you may be wasting a decent amount of time.